01 of 04

 02 of 04

-Front toilet space clearance not only ensures that the toilet-user has enough room to take care of needs, but that other services (namely shower, sink, tub, and door) remain unobstructed.
+Front toilet space clearance not only ensures that the user has enough room to take care of needs, but that other services, namely the shower, sink, tub, and door, remain unobstructed.

 03 of 04

 Minimum Clearance to the Side of the Toilet

 When measuring toilet side clearances, always measure from the toilet's imaginary center line to the nearest side obstruction.
 If mounted on the wall, the toilet roll holder will need several inches of extra space, as well.

 - Minimum: 15 inches to the nearest side wall, partition, or fixture

 - Recommended: 18 inches to the nearest side wall, partition, or fixture